josephmancuso/masonite-starter/readme.md

-# Starter Template
+# Starter Template (Abandoned)

 The starter template for Masonite.

 ### Note